Compton's Cafeteria riot: Community Organizations

-In fiction and Art
+In fiction and art

 In the first episode of the 2019 Netflix miniseries Tales of the City, Anna Madrigal (Olympia Dukakis) receives a photograph of herself in front of Compton's, taken shortly after she had arrived in San Francisco.
 In episode three, her tenant and friend Shawna Hawkins (Elliot Page) learns about the riot from new friend Claire Duncan (Zosia Mamet).
 The two visit the site and lie down together next to the historical marker.
 The riot is depicted in episode eight of the series, including historical touches like the throwing of the coffee into a cop's face.
 A 2022 young adult novel was published which dramatizes the events, called The Edge of Being.
 The book takes place during the time of the riots and subsequent protest.

-The Red Shades is a “Trans Superhero Rock Opera” that occurs on Z Space’s Steindler Stage in San Francisco’s Project Artaud complex.
+The Red Shades is a "Trans Superhero Rock Opera" that occurs on Z Space's Steindler Stage in San Francisco's Project Artaud complex.
 In The Red Shades, a teenage trans femme Ida runs away from an abusive home in Nevada to live in the Flip House, a hippie flat in San Francisco where she receives affirmations and conflict, similar to the real world 1960s Tenderloin life.
 The Red Shades is written by Adrienne Price and directed by Rotimi Agbabiaka and Edris Cooper-Anifowoshe.
 The performance utilizes real San Francisco locations, photo projections of the past, and names.

+"Screaming Queens: The Riot at Compton's Cafeteria " is a documentary film directed by Susan Stryker and Victor Silverman, that explores the history of transgender activism and resistance in San Francisco's Tenderloin district.The film focuses on the riot that took place at Compton's Cafeteria in 1966, three years before the more widely known Stonewall uprising.The documentary sheds light on the experiences of transgender women, drag queens, and other gender non-conforming individuals who frequented Compton's Cafeteria, which served as a gathering place for the transgender community.
+It delves into the systemic discrimination and harassment they faced from law enforcement and society at large.

+The film recounts the events leading up to the riot, including police harassment and the oppressive environment that transgender individuals endured.
+It highlights the pivotal role played by transgender women in igniting the protest against police brutality and social injustice.
+"Screaming Queens" showcases the resilience and determination of the transgender community as they fought back against oppression.
+The documentary explores the impact of the riot on the emerging transgender rights movement and its significance in paving the way for future activism and advocacy.
+Through interviews with activists, archival footage, and personal narratives, the film highlights the historical importance of the Compton's Cafeteria riot and the contributions of transgender individuals in the struggle for LGBTQ+ rights.
+It serves as a reminder of the ongoing fight for equality and the need to recognize and uplift the voices and experiences of transgender and gender non-conforming individuals.

+Also, in 2018 and again in 2025, Compton's Cafeteria Riot play has been performed.